alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 The second fundamental building block of async/await is the `await` keyword.
 This keyword is inseparable from async functions.
 You can use `await` only inside an async function.
 You can't use it outside it, [yet].
 You also can't use it inside regular functions.
 If you try it JavaScript will throw SyntaxError.

-The `await` keyword tells JavaScript to wait until a promise, that follows this keyword, settles and returns some result.
-The `await` keyword is what moves the executed code the siding until it is finished.
+The `await` keyword tells JavaScript to pause the execution of the async function in which it is.
+This function is then paused until a promise, that follows this keyword, settles and returns some result.
+So, it is  this `await` keyword what moves the executed code the siding until it is finished.
 In the meantime, other operations can take space in the main thread be executed.

 ```JavaScript
 // Create async function